akfraik/Kiphub/_pages/about.md

   - /about.html
 ---

-This is the story of a Kip[academicpages template](https://github.com/kiphub.github.io) and hosted on GitHub pages.
+This is the story of a Kip, [Kip's page I'm trying to make](https://github.com/kiphub.github.io) and hosted on GitHub pages.
 I'm not 100% sure why this isn't just totally working perfectly, but I'm going to keep trying.